changswap/changswap-document/products/lottery/lottery-faq.md

 Yes, each ticket is treated as a separate entry to the Lottery.
 Keep in mind that the prizes will not be 1:1 though, as each winning ticket you have dilutes each share of the bracket's total prizes.

-## Injection schedule: When is CAKE added to the lottery?
+## Injection schedule: When is CHANG added to the lottery?

-When people buy tickets, the CAKE they spend is added to the lottery pot.
-In addition, 10,000 CAKE is also added (injected) to the lottery pot every other round on a regular schedule over the course of seven rounds per week.
+When people buy tickets, the CHANG they spend is added to the lottery pot.
+In addition, 10,000 CHANG is also added (injected) to the lottery pot every other round on a regular schedule over the course of seven rounds per week.

 This injection schedule started with round 440: